dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 3. Released in 2022, [Markdoc](https://markdoc.dev/) is a relatively new Markdown-based authoring framework.
 The Markdoc project is [open-source](https://github.com/markdoc/markdoc) and it powers [Stripe's documentation](https://stripe.com/docs).
 Their website has a [live edit](https://markdoc.dev/) button which makes the website a playground for you to give Markdoc a try.
 Documentations created with Markdoc will automatically render with your [React](https://markdoc.dev/docs/examples/react) app and using `@markdoc/next.js` for your [Next.js](https://markdoc.dev/docs/nextjs) app.

-After the first version of this blog went out, I received a number of praises on Markdoc.
-Here is a quote from [Addison](https://github.com/addisonj):

-> I have spent a lot of time looking in this space recently for helping to revamp documentation and I really really have fallen in love with Markdoc.
-Markdoc just hits the sweet spot of being super easy to get started with but elegantly extensible that makes it scale.
-I think the OP here simplifies a bit though of what Markdoc is.
-While it is pretty simple to integrate into a next.js site for a SSG doc site, it is more of a library that can be integrated into almost any site or rendering framework...
-With the ability to create custom tags easily and then the ability to analyze and transform an AST in a simple, but easy to understand way, I think markdoc is actually a great option for more than just building a doc site, but as a more general purpose tool for authoring any text-heavy content.
->
-> With Markdoc, I have built: * a higher level utility for creating a "library" of content with consistent ids for stable and validated links * a validation library to ensure that doc structures follows best practices like having metadata tags in the frontmatter, properly nests headers and doesn't skip H3s, etc * an integration for authoring and reusing doc content in [spectacle](https://formidable.com/open-source/spectacle/) presentations * have a clear direction of how to "scale" docs-as-code as we were struggling to do that with a simple, flat file of markdown files.

 4. Configured with a single YAML file, [MKDocs](https://www.mkdocs.org/) is the fourth Markdown framework on my list, which falls in the category of SSG.
 Although there are not as many as in Hugo, MKDocs offers a [few official themes](https://www.mkdocs.org/user-guide/choosing-your-theme/) and a number of [third party themes](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Themes).
 As a Python-based framework, you can use `pip` to install [MKDocs plugins](https://www.mkdocs.org/dev-guide/plugins/).
 You can follow [this getting started guide](https://www.mkdocs.org/getting-started/) for your first MKDocs project.

 5. Last, but certainly not least, among my favorite frameworks is the family of frameworks based on [MDX](https://mdxjs.com/).
 Before that, let’s understand what is MDX and how does it vary from MD.